Hugo-Persson/portfolio/src/content/blog/adding-latex-resume-to-my-website.md

 ---
-title: How I wrote and published my resume as PDF to my website
+title: My Resume as a PDF to My Website Using LaTeX and GitHub Actions
 description: >-
-  A quick showcase of how I created my resume in Latex.
-  I will show of my Latex workflow on my mac and how I added this resume to my website.
-  I will show how I auto compile and publish the resume as a PDF with github actions
+  A step-by-step guide on how I used LaTeX to create my resume and automated its publication to my website as a PDF using GitHub Actions.
+This article outlines my workflow on macOS, from creating the resume to deploying it automatically.
 pubDate: 2024-10-25T00:00:00.000Z
 tags:
   - latex